10 Ways Windows Group Policy Can Make Your PC Better

 User Configuration > Administrative Templates > Control Panel > Show only specified Control Panel Item

-2. Restrict Access to Command Prompt
+2. Block the Command Prompt

-To disable the Command Prompt:
+To disable the Command Prompt, browse to this value:

 User Configuration > Administrative Templates > System > Prevent access to the command prompt